This is an initiative to platform talent, connect talent and improve our skills in filmmaking and marketing.

 We operate in as transparent a way as possible and share many updates via the News section.
 We invite you to get involved in conversations.

 Filmmakers who want to be a part of the Impact50 initiative will need to sign a Filmmakers’ Agreement, and you will grant us the rights to incorporate the short film into the final feature if

 Filmmakers will need to let us know if they want to produce a Wildcard script so that we can get all our ducks in a row with the writer.

 2,094 scripts were submitted to the screenwriting phase of Impact50.
-These were whittled down to the final winning 50.
-A further 21 Second Chance scripts were identified as of a particularly high standard, and the judges saw the germ of a
+These were whittled down to the final winning 55. of which 38 are now available in phase 2.

 In addition, we recognised that some scripts don’t read as immediately accessible, but are driven by a director's vision.

 For that reason, filmmakers have the option to film ANY of the 2,094 scripts submitted to the Impact50 as a Wildcard entry, and, like Jokers in the pack, we will select two Wildcards for the

 final film (heavy note from the team here: we are hoping for two, but it may be more, or less, depending on what is submitted).